samcraftt/jamliterate/README.md

 <h1>Jamliterate</h1>

-Jamliterate is a educational web application motivated to subtract the boilerplate processes of studying that delay mastery.
+Jamliterate is an educational web application motivated to subtract the boilerplate processes of studying that delay mastery.

 Our goal is to make learning convenient, simple, and fun.